A Close Look at 22nd Century Technology

 The Klingons have transporters too (ENT: "Marauders"), and they seem to use it routinely, even on a freighter.
 In ENT: "Divergence" it is even possible to beam the canister with the virus through two shields (of the colony and of the battlecruiser).
 There is no obvious explanation, except that the attacking Klingons were careless enough to leave a weak spot in their shields that the Klingons in the colony could find.

-Protein resequencer It is a still subject of debates whether the food dispensers of the Enterprise NCC-1701 are a predecessor of the replicators or only the terminal of a network to distribute food from the kitchen to all areas of the ship.
+food dispensers of the Enterprise NCC-1701 are a predecessor of the replicators or only the terminal of a network to distribute food from the kitchen to all areas of the ship.
 The little appetizing glibber served in some TOS episodes like "By Any Other Name" looks like replicated indeed, even though it would be a very primitive replicator.
 There was probably always an additional kitchen (as seen in "Star Trek VI") to supplement the replicator, in particular for special occasions (and to avert mutinies ;-)).

 What we know about the food preparation aboard Enterprise is that a protein resequencer is used to create food, as Tucker states in ENT: "Breaking the Ice".
 With this raw material the actual meals are obviously prepared the old-fashioned way in the kitchen.
 Simple food and beverages, however, may be completely created by the food processors, like the ice cream in five flavors in ENT: "Oasis".
 On the other hand, Hoshi states in "Singularity" that the device would be able to resequence "chicken and potatoes", which sounds a lot more sophisticated.
 In ENT: "Unexpected" T'Pol orders a glass of carbonated water, and she gets a brown (water & carbon?) sauce instead.
 This malfunction looks like the device actually works like a predecessor of a replicator.
 We wouldn't expect a "sauce network" through the ship. ;-) The device on Enterprise is at least a bit less advanced than the replicators we know since TNG and which are able to replicate a complete warm meal together with the plate, and virtually anything else, organic or not.
-The problem is with respect to TOS.
-Maybe we can claim that the food on the Enterprise NCC-1701 was at least partially replicated and that it only looked primitive because it was the taste of the time.
+The problem is in relation to TOS.
+Maybe we can assert that the food on the Enterprise NCC-1701 was at least partially replicated and that it only looked primitive because it was the taste of the time.

 Fully-fledged replicators with all the capabilities of 24th century and probably beyond are featured in ENT: "Dead Stop".
 We may assume that, since the station is destroyed in the end (it started rebuilding itself, though), this technology will remain isolated.

 Enterprise predates the whole holotechnology in all its perfection by over 200 years by giving it to the Klingons in ENT: "Unexpected".
 The Xyrillian technology already has everything that 24th century holodecks will have too (I just don't buy that it would be so difficult to create interactive holographic characters if everything else is so perfect).
-The way it is shown in the episode, it seems very unlikely that Starfleet wouldn't have something like that at latest a century later, be it through interplanetary research within the Federation or simply by buying the technology from the Xyrillians who are definitely friendly aliens (and even possible future members of the Federation).
+The way it is shown in the episode, it seems very unlikely that Starfleet wouldn't have something like that at latest a century later, be it through interplanetary research within the Federation or simply by buying the technology from the Xyrillians, who are definitely friendly aliens (and even possible future members of the Federation).
 The holotechnology in ENT: "Oasis" is even more advanced than all the Federation will have in the 24th century.
 This may be excused with their homeworld being a year away.
 But whatever the speed of their ship may be, it seems unlikely that they stay isolated for more than 200 years.

 It is undeniable that holographic technology has become inappropriately popular among the Enterprise writer staff.
-With the two "girls" that turn out robbers, ENT: "Two Days and Two Nights" presents us yet another cloaking device or yet another race of shapeshifters (either option is a bad idea).
-It is not surprising that, in ENT: "The Seventh", we see a holographic device on Menos' ship, or more precisely, a holographic cloaking.
+With the two "girls" that turn out robbers, ENT: "Two Days and Two Nights" presents us yet another holographic device or yet another race of shapeshifters (either option is a bad idea).
+It is not surprising that, in ENT: "The Seventh", we see a holographic device on Menos's ship, or more precisely, a holographic cloaking.
 The Xindi are another race with holographic technology (ENT: "The Council"), and the Sphere Builders use holograms to conceal the actual entrances to their spheres, as can be seen in the very same episode.

 In Enterprise there are no lasers as one would have expected, but "phase pistols" (as they are called in ENT: "Broken Bow").
 Aside from the name similarity to phasers, these weapons are quite obviously more advanced than lasers, and I'm not talking of their look here and not of the fact that they seem to employ similar power cells as phasers (as Archer explains to Hoshi in ENT: "Fight or Flight").
 Specifically, they are supposed to have "two settings, stun and kill".
 Especially stunning a humanoid person would be a delicate procedure of applying some sort of electrical discharge that would render the person unconscious without doing too much damage.
 This is something that simply can't be accomplished with a laser.
 Maybe the lasers of "The Cage" were already supposed to be phasers?
 In TOS: "The Man Trap", a laser prop left over from the first pilot was given the same visual effects and the same capabilities as a phaser.